TheSFReader/ddsmodeler/java5ApiTutorial/README.md

 ## Step 5: Code generation

 Right click on the model in the model explorer.
-Choose Acceleo Model to Text > Generate DDS Model to Java.
+Choose Acceleo Model to Text > Generate Java 5 API Dds Generator.
 The code is generated in the src-gen directory of your project.

 ## Step 6: Code the applications